realworldbooks/Grokking_Software_Architecture/Chapter 03/README.md

 # Chapter 3: The Principles of Sound Design

 Welcome to the companion code for Chapter 3.
-While Chapter 2 focused on individual quality attributes, Chapter 3 dives into the "connective tissue" of software architecture: how components interact and how logic is grouped.
+While Chapter 2 focused on individual quality attributes, Chapter 3 follows up by getting into the "connective tissue" of software architecture: how components interact and how logic is grouped.

-These examples demonstrate the transition from Tight Coupling to Loose Coupling using the Order Processor Refactor and a deep dive into the SOLID Principles.
+These examples demonstrate the transition from Tight Coupling to Loose Coupling, Low Cohesion to High Cohesion, individual SOLID Principles, and finally the Order Processor Refactor for putting it all together.

 ## Architectural Concepts Covered
 1. **Coupling and Cohesion:**